Kongstad/Geo_Project_TensorFlow/README.md

     - [x] TensorFlow Tutorial
             <details>
              <summary>Information</summary>
+             I've used the image classifier tutorial listed on the TensorFlow website and then applied their code to the retrieved satellite imagery.
+This is a simple test where only 1 image is chosen, then compared to a large online database.
+The trick here is for TensorFlow to categorise as much as possible, then listing the top 5 objects how often the algorithm guessed it wrong.
+Testing on several images, it was able to say that the image contained icebergs and seashores.
+However it also misclassified other objects as killer whales, geysers and a Newfoundland Dog.
+To the algorithm credit, it guessed the seashore wrong only 2 % of the time.
+I've uploaded a Jupyter Notebook about
              </details>
     - [ ] RasterVision
 - [ ] Conclusion of project and finishing of GitHub setup